webzakimbo/bcome-read-the-docs/docs/source/orchestration/external-ruby-scripting.rst

    # Define an orchestrator
    orchestrator = ::Bcome::Orchestrator.instance

-   # Load in a namespace
+   # Load in a node
-   namespace = orchestrator.get("some:namespace:breadcrumb")
+   node = orchestrator.get("some:node:breadcrumb")

-   # Work with your namespace
+   # Work with your node
    ...

-All namespaces retrieved by the orchestrator are instances of :doc:`../core-concepts/node`.
+All nodes retrieved by the orchestrator are instances of :doc:`../core-concepts/node`.

 .. note::

-  To return the root namespace using the orchestrator, pass a null breadcrumb i.e. ``orchestrator.get()``
+  To return the root node using the orchestrator, pass a null breadcrumb i.e. ``orchestrator.get()``

 See :doc:`../usage/executing-commands` for invoking commands and :doc:`../usage/command-menu` for a list of commands.